Oliver Kahn: International career

-Kahn maintained his number one spot for the 2004 UEFA European Football Championship, but Germany were once again eliminated in the group stage.
+Kahn maintained his number one spot for UEFA Euro 2004, but Germany were once again eliminated in the group stage.
 Oliver Kahn gave up his captaincy to Michael Ballack after the tournament.

 Germany's new manager Jürgen Klinsmann, who replaced Rudi Völler, adopted the strategy of rotating the number one spot between Kahn and his longtime competitor, Jens Lehmann of Arsenal, to stimulate competition between the two.
 On 7 April 2006, after two years of dispute for the position Klinsmann announced Lehmann was his first-choice goalkeeper for the 2006 World Cup.
 Kahn decided to stay on as a backup for the competition; despite their acrimonious pre-tournament battle for Germany's starting role, Kahn openly accepted Klinsmann's decision.
 Kahn and Lehmann embraced and shook hands as the former offered words of encouragement before the quarter-final penalty shoot-out against Argentina.
 In the postgame conference, Kahn publicly praised Lehmann for his two decisive penalty saves.

-After Germany was eliminated in the semi-finals by Italy, Kahn was given the start for the third place play-off held on 8 July 2006, which Germany won 3–1 against Portugal.
+After Germany was eliminated in the semi-finals by eventual champions Italy, Kahn was given the start for the third place play-off held on 8 July 2006, which Germany won 3–1 against Portugal.
 In what was his last international appearance for Germany, he also received the captaincy of the team in the absence of the injured Michael Ballack.
 Although overshadowed by Bastian Schweinsteiger's game-winning performance in the match, Kahn played to a high standard, pulling off several saves.
 Kahn deflected a shot by Portuguese forward Pauleta after he beat the German defence, and later saved Deco's shot made from just inside the penalty area.
-Following the match, Oliver Kahn announced his retirement from the German National Team.
+Following the match, Oliver Kahn announced his retirement from the Germany national team.
 Throughout his international career he earned 86 caps for Germany, including 49 as team captain.
 He never won a World Cup, but finished as runner-up in 2002 and third in 2006.